LucDachary/ouihelp-secret-santa/README.md

 Finally it runs a backtracking algorithm to find a suitable path through all the participants.

 ## Inputs & Outputs
-This script processes __two text files__ and outputs the required sorting in a __third text file__.
+This script processes __two text files__ and outputs the resulting sorting in a __third text file__.

 The first text file contains a list of all participant names, one per line.
-The second file contains the names of participants that must not be giving gifts to one another.
+The second file contains the names of participants that must not be giving gifts to one another (a.k.a. the couples).
 Each line contains a pair of names, separated by a comma.

 Once the program successfuly finds a convenient path through the graph, it writes all the pairs it made into an output file.